RobertKlohr/PowerShellForLockpath/Project ToDo list.md

+﻿* #TODO test to see which fields can be updated vai updaterecord api verb.
-﻿* #TODO Update the descriptions on each function to highlight API calls to get each parameter. (see Get-LockpathRecordAttachment)
+* #TODO Update the descriptions on each function to highlight API calls to get each parameter. (see Get-LockpathRecordAttachment)
 * #TODO Rework configuration settings.
 * #TODO add switch for each call for serialized vs. raw format for content returned json vs. PsCustomObject
 * #TODO background looping job for calling Lockpath Ping API call to keep session alive.
 Look at Keep Alive Script